Pharmacy Preprofessional Program

 The PharmD program is widely known for its personalized atmosphere and emphasis on individual attention—a result of its low student-to-faculty ratio—and its location on a world-class health sciences campus.
 It is adjacent to University of Iowa Hospitals and Clinics, one of the nation’s largest public university teaching hospitals.
 Its research facilities include a unique university-affiliated, full-service, FDA-licensed drug development and production lab.

-First-year students with a declared pharmacy interest typically take prerequisite course work in physics, chemistry, mathematics, biology, and rhetoric during their first year at Iowa, then courses including organic chemistry, human anatomy, microbiology, and microeconomics during their second year.
+First-year students with a declared pharmacy interest typically take prerequisite course work in physics, chemistry, mathematics, biology, and rhetoric during their first year at Iowa, and courses including organic chemistry, human anatomy, microbiology, and microeconomics during their second year.

 Course work is designed to teach critical skills needed to practice as a pharmacist: problem solving, critical thinking, and use of technology-based information retrieval sources.